 - Drop-Off?
 Drop-off is at the terminal doors and parking is free for 30-minutes if needed.

 - Parking at the Terminal?
 The car parks opposite the terminal building which cost £9 for 8-24 hours.

 Stena Line: Belfast to Scotland

-It is an early start, giving more time in Scotland, so we were waking at 05:00 AM for breakfast, before a 30-minute drive from Bangor to the Belfast Ferry Port (Victoria Terminal 4).
+It is an early start, giving more time in Scotland, so we were waking at 05:00 AM for breakfast, before a 30-minute drive from Bangor to the Belfast Ferry Port (Victoria Terminal 4) which is around 4 miles out from Belast City Centre.
 So my nephew had been kind of tired and quiet through the morning, until pulling up to the port, when he said, “that boat is beautiful”.
 So it was a good start.

 They then boarded at around 06:30, and I would be back to pick them up again at 09:45 PM.
 Meaning it is a good 15-hour journey.
 And, he of course shared all the highlights later that night, where he spent much of the boat journey in the arcades, playing the free PlayStation booths, and watched Wreck-It Ralph in the cinema.
 So there’s plenty to keep him entertained on the way there.